DavidShenJingtao/tp/docs/DeveloperGuide.md

 **Use case: UC2 - Delete a contact in the contact list**

 **MSS**
-1. Tutor enters `list` to view the current contacts and their indexes.
+1. TA enters `list` to view the current contacts and their indexes.
 2. TAConnect shows the list of contacts with index numbers.
-3. Tutor enters `delete INDEX` to remove the intended contact.
+3. TA enters `delete INDEX` to remove the intended contact.
 4. TAConnect validates that the `INDEX` refers to a contact in the displayed list.
 5. TAConnect removes the contact from the contact list, saves the updated data, and confirms the deletion.